hmc-cs111-spring2023/cs111-project-pitch-AdamrBeckwith/project.md

 project (e.g., implementing a complicated semantics that doesn't require a lot of language design)?_`

+I think now that I have clarified some key points this is a great project.
+Actually working with probabilitys (as long as you have a random package available) is relatively easy.
+So that means I can focus on language design, and they systems of actually using the language.

 ### Scope

 `_How big an idea is this?
 How ambitious is this project?_`

+I would say the project is ambitious (especially if I want to make something like a GUI) but all the ambition is very easy to push as stretch goals.
+Each step is clearly defined and its very easy to cut or add to those key points.

 ### Benefits and drawbacks

 `_Why might this be a good idea for a project?
 Why might this not be a good idea project?_`

+Pros: I actually enjoy the project and am excited to work on it.
+I will use it
+Cons: it still needs to be strengthened and defined a little bit more.